Robert Emmiyan: Biography

 At age 16, Robert Emmiyan jumped 7.77 meters, the best jump in the world for his age group.

 Emmiyan started competing for the Soviet Union in athletics on an international level in 1981.

 At the 1985 IAAF World Cup, Emmiyan came in second place.

 In 1986, Emmiyan won the 1986 European Athletics Indoor Championships in Madrid with a jump of 8.32 meters.

 Emmiyan won the gold medal at the 1986 European Championships with a jump of 8.41 metres, setting a new championship record.
 Teammate Sergey Layevskiy was the only other man to jump over eight metres, jumping 8.01m, in a dominant victory by Emmiyan.

 The inaugural politically contested 1986 Goodwill Games in Moscow saw Emmiyan win the gold medal in the long jump and set a new European record – 8.61 meters.

-In what was a great year for Emmiyan, he had the best jump of 1986.
+Emmiyan had the longest jump of 1986.

 In 1987, Emmiyan won the 1987 European Athletics Indoor Championships again, making it his second consecutive gold medal at the championships, and set a European record for the long jump indoors – 8.49 meters.

 Emmiyan participated at the 1987 European Cup and came in first place.
 Emmiyan set the Cup's long jump record at 8.38 meters.
 This record was never surpassed and remained when the Cup became defunct in 2006.

 On 22 May 1987, in the high land of Tsaghkadzor (1840 meters above sea level) Emmiyan jumped 8.86 meters.
 At that time, it was the second best jump ever, after a record jump of Bob Beamon (8.90 meters) in Mexico City in 1968.
 Later, only Michael Powell (8.95 meters) and Carl Lewis (8.87 meters) jumped farther than Emmiyan.
 Thus, Emmiyan's jump of 8.86 meters from 1988 is currently the fourth best jump of all time, the first 29-foot jump since Bob Beamon's 1968 world record, and is also the current European record.